PhilomenaMusili/Drum-Machine/README.md

 # Drum Machine
 The Drum Machine is a web application that allows users to play different drum sounds by clicking on drum pads or pressing corresponding keys on the keyboard.
 It provides a simple and interactive interface for creating drum patterns and recording them.
 ## Preview

+Here is an overview of the Drum machine

 ![preview](drumMachine.png)

 ## Features